Paychex, Inc. (NASDAQ:PAYX) Shares Sold by Bank Julius Baer & Co. Ltd Zurich

-Other large investors have also recently made changes to their positions in the company.
+Other hedge funds also recently added to or reduced their stakes in the company.
 Rather & Kittrell Inc. acquired a new stake in Paychex during the 4th quarter worth approximately $25,000.
 MCF Advisors LLC acquired a new stake in Paychex during the 1st quarter worth approximately $25,000.
-Heritage Financial Services LLC acquired a new stake in Paychex during the 2nd quarter worth approximately $26,000.
 Clear Investment Research LLC acquired a new stake in Paychex during the 1st quarter worth approximately $27,000.
-Finally, Princeton Global Asset Management LLC acquired a new stake in Paychex during the 1st quarter worth approximately $27,000.
+Princeton Global Asset Management LLC acquired a new stake in Paychex during the 1st quarter worth approximately $27,000.
+Finally, DeDora Capital Inc. acquired a new stake in Paychex during the 1st quarter worth approximately $28,000.
 71.80% of the stock is currently owned by institutional investors and hedge funds.

 Insiders Place Their Bets

 In other Paychex news, CEO Martin Mucci sold 21,631 shares of the firm’s stock in a transaction on Friday, July 8th.
 The shares were sold at an average price of $116.80, for a total transaction of $2,526,500.80.
 Following the transaction, the chief executive officer now directly owns 420,535 shares of the company’s stock, valued at approximately $49,118,488.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In other Paychex news, CEO Martin Mucci sold 21,631 shares of the firm’s stock in a transaction on Friday, July 8th.
-The shares were sold at an average price of $116.80, for a total transaction of $2,526,500.80.
-Following the transaction, the chief executive officer now directly owns 420,535 shares of the company’s stock, valued at approximately $49,118,488.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, COO John B. Gibson sold 3,132 shares of the firm’s stock in a transaction on Friday, July 8th.
-The stock was sold at an average price of $116.80, for a total transaction of $365,817.60.
-Following the transaction, the chief operating officer now directly owns 48,687 shares in the company, valued at $5,686,641.60.
+In other news, COO John B. Gibson sold 3,132 shares of the firm’s stock in a transaction on Friday, July 8th.
+The shares were sold at an average price of $116.80, for a total value of $365,817.60.
+Following the completion of the sale, the chief operating officer now owns 48,687 shares in the company, valued at approximately $5,686,641.60.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CEO Martin Mucci sold 21,631 shares of the firm’s stock in a transaction on Friday, July 8th.
+The stock was sold at an average price of $116.80, for a total transaction of $2,526,500.80.
+Following the completion of the sale, the chief executive officer now owns 420,535 shares of the company’s stock, valued at approximately $49,118,488.
 The disclosure for this sale can be found here.
 In the last three months, insiders have sold 85,426 shares of company stock valued at $9,920,569.
 Insiders own 11.50% of the company’s stock.

 Paychex Trading Down 0.7 %

-Paychex (NASDAQ:PAYX – Get Rating) last posted its earnings results on Wednesday, September 28th.
-The business services provider reported $1.03 EPS for the quarter, beating analysts’ consensus estimates of $0.97 by $0.06.
-The firm had revenue of $1.21 billion for the quarter, compared to the consensus estimate of $1.17 billion.
+Paychex (NASDAQ:PAYX – Get Rating) last issued its quarterly earnings data on Wednesday, September 28th.
+The business services provider reported $1.03 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.97 by $0.06.
 Paychex had a net margin of 30.38% and a return on equity of 44.87%.
-The company’s revenue was up 11.4% on a year-over-year basis.
+The company had revenue of $1.21 billion for the quarter, compared to the consensus estimate of $1.17 billion.
 During the same period last year, the firm posted $0.89 EPS.
-On average, sell-side analysts expect that Paychex, Inc. will post 4.21 earnings per share for the current fiscal year.
+Paychex’s revenue for the quarter was up 11.4% on a year-over-year basis.
+Analysts forecast that Paychex, Inc. will post 4.21 earnings per share for the current year.

 Paychex Dividend Announcement